 English

-History of Globalization
+History Of Globalization

 We begin by looking at the prehistoric period from (10000BCE -3500BCE).
 It’s believed that a small group of hunters and gatherers reached South America.
 This marked the end of the tedious and long process begun by African ancestors to settle the five continents a million years ago.
 This helped in the global dispersion of the human species.
 During this period, hunters and gatherers spread all over the five continents.
 However, the major event began when humans started producing their food.
 This was brought about by the existence of naturally occurring animals and plants that could be domesticated and also the continental disparities in the population size and geographical area (Steger 24).
-This two factors eased agricultural settlement in the fertile regions of China, New Guinea, Northwestern India and North Africa.
-Further, wandering nomads met themselves in settled tribes ruled by chiefs and priests hence replacing the decentralized system of the hunters with a more centralized system.
-Other than food production, this system supported two classes of people who crafted specialist and invented technologies like pottery and basketry, iron tools, ornaments made of precious metal among others.
+These two factors eased agricultural settlement in the fertile regions of China, New Guinea, Northwestern India and North Africa.
+Further, wandering nomads met themselves in settled tribes ruled by chiefs and priests, hence replacing the decentralized system of the hunters with a more centralized system.
+Other than food production, this system supported two classes of people who crafted specialists and invented technologies like pottery and basketry, iron tools, and ornaments made of precious metal, among others.
 This, therefore, could earn the name “The Great Divergence”.

 Allen and Sakamoto’s studies differ from Steger’s.
 In their studies, they examine the evolving Japanese culture and where it lies in its engagement with globalization.
-Further, it explains the essential interactions between flow of this culture and the constant development of globalization (Allen 12).
-Therefore, Allen & Sakamoto link globalization to the Japanese culture while Steger relates globalization to past events.
+Further, it explains the essential interactions between the flow of this culture and the constant development of globalization (Allen 12).
+Therefore, Allen & Sakamoto link globalization to the Japanese culture, while Steger relates globalization to past events.

 Works Cited